-The Mexican American Catholic College (MACC), in collaboration with the Asociación de Hermanas Latinas Misioneras en America (AHLMA) has developed the Certificate in Intercultural Ministry program for Latina/Latin American religious sisters.
-Each participating sister receives free tuition and a $1,200 stipend to support her studies during the two-year program, thanks to the generous support of the Conrad N. Hilton Foundation and MACC’s scholarships.
+The Mexican American Catholic College (MACC), in collaboration with the Asociación de Hermanas Latinas Misioneras en America (AHLMA) developed the Certificate in Intercultural Ministry program for Latina/Latin American religious sisters.
+Each participating sister received free tuition and a $1,000 stipend to support her studies during the two-year program, thanks to the generous support of the Conrad N. Hilton Foundation and MACC’s scholarships.

 Certificate in Intercultural Ministry (English)